Partnerët Shqipëri për Ndryshim dhe Zhvillim (Partners Albania for Change and Development)

-Partners-Albania Center for Change & Conflict Management was founded in 2001 with a mission to build a culture of change and conflict management in Albania, and has become a national leader in the development of Albania’s third sector.
+Partners Albania for Change and Development was founded in 2001 with a mission to build a culture of change and conflict management in Albania, and has become a national leader in the development of Albania’s third sector.

 Partners Albania builds the platforms for communities, civil society organizations, government and business to resolve conflict and advance constructive change.
-Partners Albania has over eight years of experience combining local knowledge with innovative tools and techniques to build sustainable solutions and effective leadership.
+Partners Albania has many years of experience combining local knowledge with innovative tools and techniques to build sustainable solutions and effective leadership.
 Partners Albania's capacity includes:

 Training and on–site assistance - Enhance knowledge and strengthen capacities of organizations and governmental institutions at national and international levels.

 Participatory processes, design and facilitation - Promote collaboration and ensures participation of diverse communities at all levels of decision-making.

 Research - Monitor the performance of governmental institutions in support of democratic processes.

 Encourage and support citizen initiatives - Promote advocacy tools to build participation, collaboration and ownership in meaningful and effective ways.